IBM-Bluemix-Docs/cloud-object-storage-infrastructure/manage-access.md

 {hashed-standardized-request}
 ```

-1. The time must be current UTC and formatted according to the ISO 8601 specification (e.g. `20161128T152924Z`).
+1. The time must be current UTC and formatted according to the ISO 8601 specification (for example, `20161128T152924Z`).
 2. The date is in `YYYYMMDD` format.
 3. The final line is the previously created standardized request hashed using the SHA-256 algorithm.

-Now we need to actually calculate the signature.
+Next, calculate the signature.

 1. First the signature key needs to be calculated from the account's secret access key, the current date, and the region and API type being used.
 2. The string `AWS4` is added before the secret access key, and then, that new string is used as the key to hash the date.